chapel-lang/chapel/doc/rst/technotes/gpu.rst

   * We test with system LLVM 17.
 Older versions may work.

+    * Note that LLVM versions older than 16 do not support CUDA 12.

   * If using ``CHPL_LLVM=system``, it must have been built with support for NVPTX target.
 You can check supported targets of your LLVM installation by running ``llvm-config --targets-built``.